Head Coach Spotlight

 In April of 2013, Westkott was inducted into the Rhode Island Aquatics Hall of Fame.

-In John’s time at the Academy there have been 47 different individuals achieve NCAA qualifying times, and 37 school records have been broken, most of those records broken numerous times.
+In John’s time at the Academy there have been 48 different individuals achieve NCAA qualifying times, and 51 school records have been broken, including 14 of those last season.
 John has coached an NCAA champion, as well as many All-America selectees and honorable mention selectees.
 There have been four different swimmers selected as NEWMAC athletes of the year since 1999, and two of those were multiple year recipients of that award.
 The Coast Guard swimmers and divers are consistently some of the best performers at the conference championship and have earned team success.

 The swimmers and divers also boast success in the classroom, with numerous Scholar All-American selections for individuals and as a program.
 The men won the prestigious Dean’s Trophy in 2011 for highest grade point average at the Academy.
 There have been many swimmers and divers selected for aviation training directly from the Academy, a prized posting for commissioned ensigns.